What Are Keto Macros? Our Keto Nutritionist Explains!

 Have questions you wish you could ask a keto nutritionist?

-Our tried and true keto nutritionist Tara Finnerty RDN, CSP, CD and now Emily Spurlock, RD, LD are dedicated to helping people live their best lives through the keto diet.
-She frequently shares keto tips and hosts live chats over on our Hip2Keto Facebook Page to help answer your keto questions.
+Our tried and true keto nutritionists Tara Finnerty RDN, CSP, CD and now Emily Spurlock, RD, LD are dedicated to helping people live their best lives through the keto diet.
+They frequently share keto tips to help you stay on track and live your best keto life!

 Macro is short for macronutrients.

-Think of macros like a car engine.
-You can choose between two different fuel sources—glucose or fat.
-The framework of the car (your body) is like the protein, so we want to utilize protein to build tissue, enzymes, and promote healthy skin.
-We don’t use protein as fuel unless we have to, rather we use carbs and fat/ketones as fuel sources.
+The framework of the car (your body) is like protein.
+We want to utilize protein to build muscle and tissues, support enzymes, and promote healthy skin.
+We don’t want to use protein as fuel unless it’s absolutely necessary.
+The body always defaults to using carbs and fat as fuel sources before protein.

 These are the vitamins and minerals your body needs to thrive.
 These small molecules don’t directly provide fuel to the body but they keep it running properly.
 Think of vitamins and minerals as the oil in the car analogy.
-We need them for the body to work properly.
+We need them for the body to function at its best.

 What should your daily keto macros look like?

-Everyone is different and your macros will vary depending on your height, weight, age, body fat percentage, how active you are and what your weight loss goals are.
-There are many free macro calculators available on the internet to help you figure out your own personal macros including Ruled.Me Keto Calculator, Simply Keto Calculator from Keto Karma, and The Easy Keto Calculator by Perfect Keto.
+Everyone is different and your keto macros will vary depending on your height, weight, age, body fat percentage, how active you are, and your weight goals.
+There are many free macro calculators available to help you figure out your own personal macros including Ruled.Me Keto Calculator, Simply Keto Calculator from Keto Karma, and The Easy Keto Calculator by Perfect Keto.

-If your goal is weight loss, it is typically recommended that you stick with 20 or fewer grams of carbs per day or around 5% of your daily macros.
+If your goal is weight loss, it is typically recommended that you stick with 20 or fewer grams of carbs per day or around 5% of your daily calories coming from carbs.

 Here are a few popular keto macro breakdowns (based on 2,000 daily calories diet) –

-After you’ve been on keto for a while, you may decide to follow an intuitive keto lifestyle which involves consuming whole, fresh ingredients as much as possible with a strong motivation to do away with overly processed foods, refined sugars, and starches.
+After you’ve been on keto for a while, you may decide to follow more of an intuitive keto lifestyle which involves consuming whole, fresh foods as much as possible with a strong motivation to do away with overly processed foods, refined sugars, and starches.